 Emerging solutions that provides better isolation - gVisor and Kata Containers

 gVisor is a container sandbox developed by Google.
-It shipped with a user space kernel, acting like a lightweight hypervisor which provides an isolation boundary between applications and host kernel.
+It shipped with a user space kernel - Sentry, acting like a lightweight hypervisor which provides an isolation boundary between applications and host kernel.
 Sentry is the application kernel that implements substantial portion of the Linux system interface by using a limited set of system calls. gVisor uses ptrace to intercept the system calls from applications.
-KVM can also be used to boost virtualization performance.
+KVM can also be used to trap system calls at hardware level to boost virtualization performance.
 System calls invoked from the Sentry are further filtered using seccomp.
-File I/O is handled by a separate process - Gofer, which communicates with the Sentry through the 9P protocol.
+File I/O is handled by a separate file proxy process - Gofer, which communicates with the Sentry through the 9P protocol.

 - Guoqing Li, Keichi Takahashi, Kouhei Ichikawa, Hajimu Iida, Pree Thiengburanathum, Passakorn Phannachitta, “Comparative Performance Study of Lightweight Hypervisors Used in Container Environment”, 11th International Conference on Cloud Computing and Services Science (CLOSER 2021), Apr.
 2021.